What are breaches?

 Step six: Legal Action

-The case will be referred to our solicitors to begin legal action.
-We may inform your mortgage company.
-This action may impact on you being able to sell your home.
+The case may be referred to our solicitors to begin legal action and we may inform your mortgage company.
+This may impact on you being able to sell your home and the court may order y ou to pay costs.

-We don’t want to take action against you, please work with us to resolve issues at the first stage.
+We prefer not to take legal action, so please work with us to resolve issues as soon as possible.